soulhunter32/minesweeper-API/README.md

 The application consist of a main Java API core and a Kotlin client to consume it, split into a multi-module Maven project.
 * API Core Module: `api-core`
 * Kotlin Client Module: `kotlin-client`
+> Kotlin client is mean to be included in a project to be used.
+Currently, it has a **_disabled_** SpringBoot client application
+> in order to make local tests

 ## Features
 * Ability to log into the application with `username` and `password`.
 The JWT token has a duration of 15 minutes.